Lifelong Learning

 Cars

 When I turned 16 and could have gone for my motorcycle license, I didn't even have the idea because I was totally concentrated on driving a car one day.
 At the age of 18, I got my driving license after only three driving lessons and ever since have been an enthusiastic motorists.
 My first car was a FORD 12M P4 with column gear change and bench in the front.
-It was hit by a drunken driver on my 19th birthday and hence had to be scrapped.
-A couple of VW Beetles followed, privately bought for about 100 Deutschmarks or at public auctions.
+It was hit by a drunken driver on my 19th birthday and hence had to scrapped.
+A couple of VW Beetles followed, privately bought for 100 Deutschmarks or at public auctions.
 My first car bought brand new was a little yellow FIAT 850.

 My favourite cars in the 70s were a RENAULT R16 which took me to Austria where I met the love of my life, and a VW 411 VARIANT which did only 9 MPG due to a faulty electronic injection systeme.